 After configuring the TM, click Save.

-Another import thing is a translation memory threshold.
+Another important thing is a translation memory threshold.
 When assignees are working with the document, the system compares each segment with those that have been translated earlier and saved in the connected translation memory.
 The system offers translation options that match the current segment by 75% or more by Default.
 You can choose a higher threshold — then the matches will be more accurate, but there will be fewer options.
 Matches lower than 75% will generally not improve the translator productivity but could be useful for terminology reference.
 But too many TM options can also hinder the productivity of assigned linguists.

 If you want to change the threshold for matches search, click on the translation memory in the Linguistic Assets tab and specify a different value in the Minimum match field.